 *Certificates were issued prior to 1972 when ABMS recognition procedures were established.

 As mandated by the ABMS, the ABPN continues making progress in the development of its Maintenance of Certification (MOC) Program.
-MOC programs are designed to help assure the public that our diplomates practice their specialties to the highest standards through four measurable components: professional standing, self-assessment and lifelong learning, cognitive expertise, and performance in practice.
+MOC programs are designed to help assure the public that our diplomates practice their specialties to the highest standards through four measurable components: professional standing, self-assessment and lifelong learning, assessment of knowledge, judgment and skills, and improvement in medical practice.